-Tasty fruits are often eaten by animals--such as deer, squirrels and bears--or by birds.
-Digestive juices soften the seed's hard shell and when the seeds are excreted they are ready to begin the first stage in the life of a fruit-bearing plant.
+Tasty fruits are often eaten by animals—such as deer, squirrels and bears—or by birds.
+Digestive juices soften the seed's hard shell and when the seeds are excreted they are ready to begin the first stage in the cycle of a plant.

 Seeds have certain requirements before they can germinate.
-They need a period of dormancy, a specific depth at which they must be planted and may require either light but usually darkness in order to germinate.
+They need a period of dormancy, a specific depth at which they must be planted and specific light requirements.
+In fact, many seeds may require darkness in order to germinate.

 Once germinated, a root protrudes from the bottom of the seed and begins to grow downward, while a sprout grows upward.
 The seed uses up all the nutrients held in the seed to germinate.
 Once the shoot breaks through the surface and starts producing leaves, it starts the process of photosynthesis while the roots search and absorb water for the new seedling which slowly grows into a mature fruit-bearing plant.

 Flowering Life Cycle Stage